Standing out from the crowd: some basic tips

 How to find your POD?

-It’s always a great idea to ask your present customers why they chose you?
-Why they come back?
-What they most value about what you do for them? etc. You just might find that there is a clear POD to your offering that you thought was just what everyone did?
-You’d be surprised how often that is the precisely the case we find when working with new clients and doing market research on their behalf.
+You just might find that there is a clear POD to your offering that you thought was just what everyone did?
+You’d be surprised how often that is the precisely the case we find when working with new clients and undertaking doing market research on their behalf.
+What you may consider ‘good practice’ your customer might think is exceptional.
+Always talk to your customers.

 Once you have identified the things that make you different then it’s time to use them in your marketing efforts as your USP.
-This ensures you are communicating the things that make you unique, and that matter to your customers, so they help you stand out and command the attention of potential new customers.
+This ensures you are communicating the things that make you unique, and that matter to your customers, so that they help you stand out and command the attention of any potential new customers.

 How branding helps you share your USP